vinayvaida27/vinayvaida27/README.md

 ## Overview

-I am a dedicated data professional with a robust educational background in applied mathematics and extensive experience across various data-centric roles including data engineering, data science, data analysis, and statistical analysis.
+I am a dedicated data professional with a robust educational background in applied mathematics and AI and extensive experience across various data-centric roles including data engineering, data science, data mining, and statistical modeling.
 Skilled in harnessing the power of analytics to drive business solutions, I am adept at predictive modeling, machine learning, and deep statistical analysis to extract meaningful insights from complex datasets.
 My approach integrates a blend of technical expertise, innovative problem-solving, and a keen understanding of data governance and best practices, making me well-suited to transform raw data into strategic assets.
 As I continue to evolve in my career, I am eager to tackle new challenges and make significant contributions to the success of dynamic organizations in need of advanced data-driven strategies.

 ## Contact Information